 After that day my first stop at the pier would always be those inshore rocks and several times, depending upon the action, I never ventured further out on the pier.
-Today you do’t have much choice since a few years ago the city decided to prohibit fishing from further out on the dock.
+Today you don’t have much choice since a few years ago the city decided to prohibit fishing from further out on the dock (resulting in today’s designation as a private pier requiring a license).
 The change, unfortunate in my opinion, is due, I imagine, because authorities didn’t want anglers interfering with the commercial operations on the dock.
 Luckily the rocky inshore area is still available along with the inner wall of the harbor.

 Nine different species of rockfish, seven different species of sculpin (including cabezon and irishlord), lingcod, several different pelagic species (including Pacific herring, Pacific sardine, Pacific mackerel and northern anchovy), and a plethora of other species, 27 in all, have made Citizens Dock the pier with the highest average number of fish per hour (11.4) of all the various north coast piers that I have fished.
 And, that rocky inshore section has provided most of the fish